 The location of the study was selected considering the availability of guesthouses and restaurants.
 At the beginning of the study, the waste generation rate of the restaurants and guesthouses were estimated.
-Based on the composition and waste generation rate, a sequential composter waste designed.
+Based on the composition and waste generation rate, a sequential composter waste was designed.
 The designed composter was established and operated in the selected guesthouses.
-The important parameters for the evaluation of the process of composting were monitored and the quality parameters of compost were also determined at the end of the study for the evaluating the quality of compost for agriculture.
+The important parameters for the evaluation of the process of composting were monitored and the quality parameters of compost were also determined at the end of the study for evaluating the quality of compost for agriculture.

-Geographical location of the study
+The geographical location of the study

 The location of the study is Kataragama which is situated in Monaragala District in Uva Province of Sri Lanka and its geographical coordinates are 6° 25' 0" North, 81° 20' 0" East.
-The distance from Colombo, capital of Sri Lanka is 228 km.
-It is a religious town where Ruhunu Maha Kataragama devalaya, a shrine dedicated to Skanda-Murukan, a famous shrine and ancient Buddhist temple are located.
-Therefore, different religious groups visit the area during annual festival season as well as the holidays and weekends.
-Although Kataragama was a small village during past, today it is a fast developing town.
+It is a religious town where Ruhunu Maha Kataragama devalaya, a shrine dedicated to Skanda-Murukan, a famous shrine and an ancient Buddhist temple are located.
+Therefore, different religious groups visit the area during the annual festival season as well as the holidays and weekends.

-Kataragama belongs to low-country dry zone and annual rainfall is about 1500 mm.
-The nearby river (Manik Ganga) is the only water source and almost all other reservoirs are seasonal.
-The population of Kataragama divisional secretariat for year 2007 was 20,945 individuals in 5482 families.
+The population of the Kataragama divisional secretariat for the year 2007 was 20,945 individuals.
 Its floating population increases tremendously greater than 20 times its inhabitants during festival season.
 It also becomes crowded at that time with many businessmen, transitory merchants, security persons, beggars and other service providers.
 And also there are many guesthouses and restaurants in Kataragama.
-As such, the waste disposal is one of the major problems in the town.
+As such, waste disposal is one of the major problems in the town.

-Site selection for composter
+Site selection for the composter

 Easy access, availability of water and sufficient space for loading and unloading of waste were considered for the selection of suitable places for the construction of Sequential Batch Composters (SBC).
-Ceybank Resort (CR) and Elder's Residency (where elder are living by the government donations) at Kataragama town were selected for the construction of the SBCs.
+Ceybank Resort (CR) and Elder's Residency (where elders are living by the government donations) at Kataragama town were selected for the construction of the SBCs.

 Ceybank resort has 26 rooms and six halls which can be utilized to provide lodging facilities for approximately 175 persons per day.
 In addition to guests, 12 more persons work at Ceybank resort and approximately 150 kg of kitchen waste and 50 kg of garden waste was generated per week.
-Land area of the resort is about 0.2 ha.
+The land area of the resort is about 0.2 ha.